bacor/catafolk/website/_datasets/sagrillo-ireland.md

 copyright: unknown
 version: none
 description: >
-    A collection of Irish folk songs from various sources, digitized by Damien Sagrillo.
+    A collection of 62 Irish folk songs from books by Seán O Boyle and Donal O'Sullivan, digitized by Damien Sagrillo.
 ---